Watch: PM Modi takes a ride on the Delhi Metro to attend AU centenary celebrations - ExBulletin

 Watch: PM Modi takes a ride on the Delhi Metro to attend AU centenary celebrations

-A three-tier security arrangement involving more than 1,000 paramilitaries and police has been deployed ahead of Prime Minister Modi’s visit to the DU event, the PTI news agency quoted police officials as saying.

-Prime Minister Modi is the chief guest at the closing day of Delhi University’s centenary celebrations, while Education Minister Dharmendra Pradhan is the guest of honour.

-According to reports, the Prime Minister will lay the foundation stone of three buildings and release a set of coffee table books.
-The three buildings will be used for the faculty of technology, the computer center and the academic block.
+During the centenary celebrations event, Prime Minister Modi also laid the foundation stone of three buildings of the faculty of technology, a computer center and a university block and published two beautiful books.
+Union Education Minister Dharmendra Pradhan was the guest of honour.

-DU has announced the start of its B Tech course from the next academic session and the new Faculty of Technology building will be used for this purpose.

-Ahead of Prime Minister Modi’s visit to Delhi University, some colleges issued a set of guidelines including mandatory attendance of students and teachers, a ban on black robes and suspension of classes between 10 a.m. and 12 p.m.
+Prime Minister Narendra Modi interacts with residents of Delhi Metro en route to attend Delhi University centenary celebrations. pic.twitter.com/TB3omtwN76

 |